nanda-krishnan-v/hackers-globe/README.md

 npm run build
 ```

-This will create a `dist` directory with the optimized production build.
+This will create a `dist` directory with the optimised production build.

 ## Project Structure